aerlikh17/blackjack-game/README.md

 ### _Getting started_

+Instructions on how to play the game:

-To start the game, click on the "DEAL" button.
+1. To start the game, click on the "DEAL" button.
+2. If both yours and dealer's score is below 21, you can choose to "HIT" or "STAY".
+3. You can click "HIT" as many times as you want as long as your score is below 21.
+4. If you choose to "STAY" and dealer's score is below 17, dealer's first card will be revealed and they will take another card.
+5. Alternatively, if you choose to "STAY" and dealer's score is above 17, only dealer's first card will be revealed but they will not get a third card.
+6. Follow messages on the bottom of the game board.
+For example, press "RESET" to start the game again.

 The link to the game is below.

 [Click here to play](https://aerlikh17.github.io/blackjack-game/)